Pandemic St. Patrick’s Day

 “New York City’s Saint Patrick’s Day Parade has been cancelled.”

-For the first time in the history of the metropolis, the Big Apple’s Irish festivities will not be taking place in any capacity this year.
+For the first time in the history of the metropolis, in 2020 the Big Apple’s Irish festivities did not take place in any capacity .
 Irish festivities, which it must be said, that have taken place in that city with yearly regularity every March 17th since 1762, a time before this country even was one.

-In fact, St. Paddy’s Day celebrations have been called off across the globe with even the Emerald Isle’s capital of Dublin being no exception to the current rule of cancellation.
+As a matter of historical fact, in 2020 St. Paddy’s Day celebrations were called off across the globe with even the Emerald Isle’s capital of Dublin being no exception to the self-preserving city rule of cancellation.

 And as we all should be aware by now, the reason behind all the Hibernian haltings?
 An air-borne illness which despite hearing so much about as of late, has no known cure with no one being sure how it is even being transmitted – the Corona virus.
 What we do know is the virus is highly contagious and potentially life threatening, with cases of those who have been infected exponentially increasing with each passing day.

-With something this dangerous lurking about, it’s no wonder any given gathering of revelling hordes is highly ill advised at the present time.
+With something this dangerous lurking about, it’s no wonder that just like in 2020, any given gathering of reveling, green beer-guzzling hordes is highly ill advised at the present time.

 The only shade of green the Chicago River will be seeing this year will be pea green envy after recalling all the fun festivities from St. Paddy’s Day past.